AminAliari/aminaliari.github.io/content/posts/path-tracing.md

 - Using BVH as the acceleration structure
 - Supporting triangle intersection
 - Supporting different BxDF models
-- Use Blue Noise in the random number generator
+- Using Blue Noise for jittering rays (stratified sampling)

 # References